 Hoarders have a natural tendancy to keep visitors away at all costs.
 Feelings of shame and regret arise when visitors start knocking.
+A hoarder will regularly avoid meeting with anyone at their home.
+They will also never invite anyone over for a visit or party.
+Some hearders will even strongly decline a request to visitors seeking to enter their living space.

-Helpers of hearders should never force themselves into a hoarded home.
-However, expressing the severe dangers of living in such deplorable conditions may be the key to unlocking the opportunity to
+Helpers of hoarders should never force themselves into a hoarded home.
+However, expressing the severe dangers of living in such deplorable conditions may be the key to unlocking the opportunity to help a hoarder find their way on the road to recovery.

+Indecisive Behavior

+Observing chronic indecisive behavior in a

+close relative, co-worker, or friend can be a

+window into a severe troubled home life.

-Indecisive Behavior Observing chronic indecisive behavior in a close relative, co-worker, or friend can be a Hoards develop when the ability to decipher which physical items hold value and which do not.
-Every person has a unique reason as to why emotional connections are made with material objects.
-For hoarders, emotional connections are made with every single item in their grasp.
+hoarders, emotional connections are made with every single item in their grasp.